SeanezLab/CM_workflow/README.md

 Should every session be a new project?
 Every timepoint?
 Projects are configured primarily by two files, a Project Automation Framework (PAF; `.paf` extension) file and an additional settings file (`.qtmproj` extension.
 Typically, this settings file (`.qtmproj`) is imported from a previous project becuase those settings don't change very often.
 QTM provides many preset PAF modules, but the `.paf` file can be edited to automate parts of the workflow
 #### Creating a New Project
+1. Open QTM by clicking the following icon
+2. Click New project…
+3. Enter project name
+a.
+Default path is C:\Users\QTM\Documents\<project name>
+4. Ensure Settings imported form another project is selected for “Base the new project on:” dropdown
+a.
+In general, a new project should always be based on a previous project because a lot of the configuration remains the same (camera orientation, etc.).
+5. Check the Use PAF module checkbox and select Gait
+a.
+Other PAF module options server different purposes
+i.
+Reportedly, the “Python” option doesn’t work too well ii.
+What are other options and what are they used for?
+6. Click OK

+7. After clicking OK, you will be prompted to select a settings file
+a.
+It’s recommended to use the file located at: C:\Users\QTM\Documents\Settings\ Settings.qtmproj, though most settings files should work since configuration of the cameras and other settings like that don’t actually change.

 #### Configuring a New Project
 ##### EMG Configuration